Static Mixer Selector

 Different epoxy products have different viscosities, thin to thick in nature.
 It is important to use the proper size mixer for the product being injected.
 A thick product will not pass through a small thin mixer and will get plugged, so it is important to use a wider mixer for a thicker viscosity product.
-Warming the thicker epoxies is still required in order for it to pass through a thick mixer.
+Warming the thicker epoxies is still required in order for them to pass through a thick mixer.
 All thin products will pass through and mix properly using a larger mixer.

 Number of Elements

 The number of static mixer elements inside is important as some products require extra mixing to be properly mixed by the time it reaches the end of the mixer.
 Nearly all Polyurethane foam products or thin Urethanes do not need to be mixed more than 24 times so the 1/4x24 element mixer can be used for almost all of these products, not just Nextstar products.

 Static Mixers for Epoxy

 Epoxies generally require to be mixed at least 32 times.
 The EHV and injection 101 paste have a limitation in that if you are using a manual dispenser, these epoxies are nearly impossible or difficult to pass through a large diameter, 32-element mixer.
 Heating the product and using a large diameter, 24-element mixer is the best compromise when using a manual tool.
 For contractors that use a pneumatic dispensing tool, this is not an issue as these tools can pressure up to 90 lbs pressure easily so it is recommended to use the large 32-element mixers with the 101 or EHV epoxy.